 Another reports, “42 lbs in 12 weeks.”
 That adds up to about 3.5 every seven days.

-We thought it interesting that so many people were asking questions about Pureslim Shakes, but our research soon lead us to a solid conclusion.
-We like that the ingredients are a good source of protein and we did find some customers who’d lost weight on the products, but we can’t recommend this one because the price is way over the top.
+So, we’ve reached a solid conclusion about Puretrim Shakes.
+Do you want to know what it is?
+We thought it interesting that so many people were asking questions about Pureslim Shakes.
+We like that the ingredients are a good source of protein and we did find some customers who’d lost weight on the products, but we have reservations about this one because the price is way over the top.
 We’re also concerned that the company does not have a BBB rating and the headquarters is located in a shopping center next to a traffic school and bank.

-Among the best supplements we’ve found in 2015 is one called Leptigen.
+Among the best products we’ve seen in 2015 is one called Leptigen.
 The four-ingredient proprietary blend is supported with strong clinical proof showing it helps boost metabolism and fat loss.
 There’s no talk of adverse side effects, but there’s more than a few reports of dieters seeing great results.